Top Wheated Bourbon Brands for Every Budget

 Think of it as the key ingredient that steers the entire flavor profile.
 Traditional bourbons use rye as the secondary grain, which imparts a bold, spicy character.
 Wheated bourbons, on the other hand, swap out the rye for wheat.
 This simple change creates a completely different drinking experience—one that’s softer, sweeter, and often described as more approachable.
 Neither is better than the other; they’re just different expressions of America’s native spirit.
 At Mary Dowling, we celebrate this diversity by crafting both styles, including our Double Oak Barrel and Tequila Barrel Finished bourbons, which showcase the rich complexity you can achieve with different mash bills and finishing techniques.
 You can explore all of our whiskeys to taste the difference for yourself.

-Smooth and Sweet vs. Bold and Spicy
+Flavor Showdown: Smooth vs. Spicy

 The easiest way to understand the flavor difference is to think about bread.
 Imagine the soft, gentle sweetness of a slice of wheat bread compared to the zesty, peppery bite of rye bread.
 The same principle applies to bourbon.
 Wheated bourbons are renowned for their smoother, sweeter profiles, often carrying notes of caramel, vanilla, honey, and toffee.
 The finish is typically mellow and gentle on the palate.